 Some of the things that make Spark great also make it hard to troubleshoot.
 Here are some key Spark features, and some of the issues that arise in relation to them:

-3. Variants.
 Spark is open source, so it can be tweaked and revised in innumerable ways.
-There are major differences among the Spark 1 series, Spark 2.x, and the newer Spark 3.
+There are major differences between the Spark 1 series, Spark 2.x, and the newer Spark 3.
 And Spark works somewhat differently across platforms – on-premises; on cloud-specific platforms such as AWS EMR, Azure HDInsight, and Google Dataproc; and on Databricks, which is available across the major public clouds.
-Each variant offers some of its own challenges, and a somewhat different set of tools for solving them.
+Each variant offers some of its own challenges and a somewhat different set of tools for solving them.

 Spark jobs can require troubleshooting against three main kinds of issues: